-To list jobs, issue the p4 jobs command.
+To list jobs, issue the $\tt p4~jobs$ command.
 The following table lists common job reporting commands.

-To list Use this command All jobs p4 jobs All jobs, including full descriptions p4 jobs -1 Jobs that meet search criteria (see "Searching jobs" on page 82 for details) p4 jobs -e jobview Jobs that were fixed by changelists that contain specific files p4 jobs filespec Jobs that were fixed by changelists that contain specific files, including changelists that contain files that were later integrated into the specified files p4 jobs -i filespec
+To list Use this command All jobs p4 jobs All jobs, including full descriptions p4 jobs -l Jobs that meet search criteria (see "Searching jobs" on page 84 for details) p4 jobs -e jobview Jobs that were fixed by changelists that contain specific files p4 jobs filespec Jobs that were fixed by changelists that contain specific files, including changelists that contain files that were later integrated into the specified files p4 jobs -i filespec